Illumina (ILMN)

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
 Over the last few years, Illumina’s ROIC has increased significantly.
 This is a good sign, and we hope the company can continue improving.

-Illumina falls short of our quality standards.
-For starters, its revenue growth was uninspiring over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
-And while its rising returns show management's prior bets are at least better than before, the downside is its declining EPS over the last five years makes it a less attractive asset to the public markets.
-On top of that, its relatively low ROIC suggests management has struggled to find compelling investment opportunities.
+Illumina isn’t a terrible business, but it isn’t one of our picks.
+To kick things off, its revenue growth was mediocre over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
+And while its rising cash profitability gives it more optionality, the downside is its relatively low ROIC suggests management has struggled to find compelling investment opportunities.
+On top of that, its organic revenue declined.

-Illumina’s P/E ratio based on the next 12 months is 18.1x.
-At this valuation, there’s a lot of good news priced in - you can find better investment opportunities elsewhere.
+Illumina’s P/E ratio based on the next 12 months is 26.4x.
+At this valuation, there’s a lot of good news priced in - we think there are better stocks to buy right now.